How to Lay Concrete Rock Driveway

 3. Mix and pour the cement into the forms or moulds and then use a plank to screed each mould.

 GOOD TO KNOW: If you are adding colour to the cement mix, do this when mixing the cement, sand and aggregate.

 When pouring cement mix into the individual moulds, keep stock of where you are working.
 You may need to leave a few moulds empty and go back to these later on.

 4. Float the top to ensure knock-down of the aggregate - forcing the aggregate down so that it does not sit on the surface.

-5. There is no edging around the outside edge of the concrete rocks, rather use trowel cuts down the edges at a 45-degree angle for a finish that reflects the style of the paving.
-This will give a more organic edge to your pavers as natural stone would look, and allow to stamp this area.
+5. There is no edging around the outside edge of the concrete rocks, rather a trowel cuts down the edges at a 45-degree angle for a finish that reflects the style of the paving. his will give a more organic edge to your pavers as natural stone would look, and allow to stamp this area.

 Test the surface of each rock to ensure it is ready for stamping.
-If you push your thumb into the mix and if the surface holds and does not break you can begin stamping.
+If your push you thumb into the mix and if the surface holds and does not break you can begin stamping.